 I’m also conscious of the fact that I’ll probably receive a backlash for this blog post.
 Some people will think I’m overreacting to the issues, some will think I’m not reacting enough.
 Some people will think I’m only saying it to impress women, some will think I’m writing the whole thing sarcastically to attack women.

-I will say it clearly and emphatically here: I feel very strongly about this.
+I will say it clearly and emphatically here: I feel strongly about this.
 I mean the things I say sincerely.
-I am saying them because I want to say them, not to provoke any reaction or response.
+I am saying them because I want to say them, not to provoke any particular reaction or response.
 We need feminists and I consider myself one of them.

 What the problem is, briefly